-(5) The revolver and term loan are secured by a general pledge of equity of certain subsidiaries of the REIT.
-Collectively, those subsidiaries hold an interest in 63 the REIT's properties.
+(5 The revolver, term loan and term loan 2 are secured by a general pledge of equity of certain subsidiaries of the REIT.
+Collectively, those subsidiaries hold an interest in 73 of the REIT's properties.

 (6) Excludes a one-year extension option exercisable at the REIT's option.
-With the one-year extension the weighted average debt maturity is 4.4 years.
+With the one-year extension the weighted average debt maturity is 3.7 years.

-(7) The weighted average interest rate including the impact of pay-fixed receive-float swaps is 3.10%.
+(7) The weighted average interest rate including the impact of pay-fixed receive-float swaps is 3.15%.